DIPlib/diplib/doc/src/features.md

 Computes the number of object pixels.
 If the image has a known pixel size, the number of pixels is multiplied by the area of each pixel to give an unbiased estimate of the object's area (2D), volume (3D), or hyper-volume (nD).

+This value is reported in physical units, anisotropic pixels are taken into account.

 \subsection size_features_CartesianBox CartesianBox
 The sizes of the smallest box around the object that is aligned with the grid axes.